 I recommend skipping over these 20 pages and getting to the rest of the 144 pages to find the more useful information.

-The next portion of the book covers supplies selection and goes through the logical process for choosing a stabilizer, needle, and thread, as well as ideas for accessories.
+The next portion of the book covers supplies selection and goes through the logical process for choosing a stabilizer, needle, and thread and ideas for accessories.
 This is where I learned about thread stands for the first time and bought mine!

-The following section introduces the embroidery process itself with everything from centering embroidery designs to hooping correctly.
+The following section introduces the embroidery process–everything from centering embroidery designs to hooping correctly.

 There’s also a section discussing the most common embroidery techniques and how to accomplish them.